v-bliznyukov/labsSNA/lab1.md

 ### 3. What happens to a child process that dies and has no parent process to wait for it and what’s bad about this?

-When a child process dies it releases the occupied resources except for the slot in process table (like PID).
+When a child process terminates it releases the occupied resources except for the slot in process table (like PID).
 Then it sends a message to parent process, parent determines whether the exit was successful or not, end cleans the PT slot.
 In case when parent is dead also, there is no one to release process.
 Therefore, process stays in Zombie state and it cannot be killed since it does not exists.
 Apart from space usage, a lot of such processes occupy a lot of process IDs which may prevent other processes from running.

 ### 4. How to know which process ID used by application?
 <code> ps | grep *application name* </code> - for processes running in a current shell